linetools/linetools/docs/abscomp.rst

    for comp in complist:
       comp.add_abslines_from_linelist(llist='ISM', wvlim=wvlim, min_Wr=0.01*u.AA, chk_sep=False)

-This will look for transitions in the `LineList('ISM')` object and append those within expected to be within `wvlim` to each corresponding AbsComponent in the `complist`.
+This will look for transitions in the `LineList('ISM')` object and append those expected to be within `wvlim` to each corresponding AbsComponent in the `complist`.
 In this example, only those AbsLines expected to have rest-frame